- About Us

 ABLE Tech, in collaboration with the Oklahoma State Department of Education, offers training to school districts to empower educators in assessing, identifying, and providing appropriate AT devices and services for students.
 ABLE Tech's Assistive Technology and Information Services Program provides a variety of services including training sessions for district AT Teams each year.
 ABLE Tech's training, technical assistance, and consultation teach educators more about the innovative field of assistive technology, accessible instructional materials, accommodation ideas, and universal design for learning to increase educational success and readiness for students with disabilities in all grade levels.
 The training program is anchored by the provisions of the Individuals with Disabilities Education Act (IDEA).

-Team sign ups are due by August 29.
 ABLE Tech's AT Team training is free.
 The ABLE Tech MOU is the first step in signing up AT Team members.
 The MOU is not a contract but it does create guidelines for both parties to contribute their efforts toward a common goal.
 The AT Team training content will focus on AT consideration and assessment.
-Teams will attend one full day regional training event (choose from 4 locations), participate in four webinars and in total complete 8 assignments.
+Teams will attend one full day regional training event, participate in four webinars and complete team assignments.
 This training plan is designed to help with the successful implementation of transforming your team’s training into daily practice!
-Teams will learn how to conduct an AT assessment and will complete the process with at least one student.
+Teams will learn how to conduct an AT assessment.

 Recommended Team Members: staff representing elementary, middle school, and high school special education, assessment, speech language pathologist, OT, PT, Special Education Director, technology coordinator.
 Upon submission of the MOU, teams will receive a welcome email and instructions for "Assignment 1" (below).

 Completion of Assignments and Team Recognition: Team member participation is tracked and points earned through easy but important assignments.
-Participants will earn Certificates of Completion, CEUs for OTs, PTs, SLPs, team completion recognition, as well as bonus achievement levels to put that training into practice.
-Details below.
-Questions?
-Call ABLE Tech at 1-800-257-1705 if you have any questions.
+Participants will earn Certificates of Completion, CEUs for OTs, PTs, SLPs, recognition, and bonus achievement levels to put that training into practice.

 1. The Quality Indicators for Assistive Technology are a nationally recognized framework designed to assist IEP teams with the consideration of assistive technology.
 AT Teams received QIAT content training the 2013-14 school year, and assignment 1 allows new teams to learn more about this foundational material.
 New AT Teams will watch three videos on the "Quality Indicators for Assistive Technology".
 Each team member will complete a brief quiz at the end of each video.
 Individual participation is tracked upon submission of each online quiz.